12,000

 Career Details

-After an MA in Film Studies during which time I lived in Germany where I conducted research into early GDR film (DEFA), I moved to Sheffield to conduct doctoral research into contemporary German film.
+After an MA in Film Studies during which time I lived in Germany where I conducted research into early GDR film (DEFA), I moved to Sheffield to conduct doctoral research in contemporary German film.
 I have taught German and film studies at the universities of Sheffield, Liverpool and Manchester.

 Research Interests